Tandem Biking

 2 people with tandem bike.
 They're in a park and smiling.

-The Blind Sports NS Tandem Bike Club connects blind and visually impaired Nova Scotians to the joys of bicycling.
+The Blind Sports NS Tandem Bike Club connects blind and visually impaired Nova Scotians to the joys of cycling.

 Whether it’s been years since you’re ridden bike or you’ve never cycled before! #ButtsOnBikes